by Isaac Rozenfeld

 root@aiserver:~# installadm list -m Service Name Manifest Status ------------ -------- ------ default-i386 orig_default Default s11x86service orig_default Default

-s11x86serviceand the default manifest associated with it using the following command.
+s11x86serviceand the default manifest associated with it.
 The

 -mswitch reflects the name of the manifest associated with a service.
-Since we want to capture that output into a file, we redirect the output of the command.
+Since we want to capture that output into a file, we redirect the output of the command as follows:

 Since we want to modify the location of the IPS repository, we can edit the file and input our changes.

 orig-default2.xml, and edit the copy.